 Since I was staying at a hostel nearby I decided to check out the station the day before and discovered a surprisingly tranquil transportation hub where nobody seemed in much of a hurry to get anywhere!

-Women delivering food in crates through the windows.
+Women deliver food in crates through the windows.